angristan/palette/doc/blog/README.md

 Our project combines a supervised learning and unsupervised learning algorithm.
 To extract the dominant colors as RGB or Hex, we are using k-means clustering, and then we associate these results with a color names dataset using the k-nearest neighbor algorithm.

 Overall this project was a really learning experience, because machine learning can be tough to get into especially considering how complex projects in the field can get.
-We chose this project because we could use k-means, which is a entry-level learning algorithm.
+We chose this project because we could use k-means, which is an entry-level learning algorithm.
 As such, it is a learning material for a lot of machine learning students but also in related fields such as image processing and data science.
 The great advantage being that there is a lot of comprehensive learning material and implementations of similar projects.
 Also, we chose Python because of the high quality machine learning libraries available, and it has been a great asset.
-Luckily while working on this project we discovered we could also using a supervised learning algorithm called K-Nn to enhance our software.
+Luckily while working on this project we discovered we could also use a supervised learning algorithm called K-Nn to enhance our software.

 The most difficult part of our project was first understanding how to apply k-means to image processing.
 The fact that there is so much material on the subject can be quite confusing because each material has a slightly different goal and implementation can differ a lot: sometimes using libraries, sometimes from scratch.
 Once we understood K-means, it was easy to understand K-nn because it works in a related manner.

-Once we had all each algorithm working we just had to glue it up all together behind a website.
+Once we had all each algorithm working, we just had to glue it up all together behind a website.
 Despite the apparent simplicity of our website, there is lot going on behind the scenes and we hope our blog post helped clear things up!

 ![](https://i.imgur.com/VhBKYdA.png)